openhab/org.openhab.binding.zwave/doc/thermofloor/ztrm2_2_6.md

 ### Parameter 25: Meter report delta value

 Meter report delta value
-1. Value = 0 - 255, 0kWh - 25.5kWh, default = 1.0kWh

-Delta value in kWh between consecutive meter reports.
-Meter reports can also be sent as a result of polling.
+<p&gt1.
+Value = 0 - 255, 0kWh - 25.5kWh, default = 1.0kWh</p&gt <p&gtDelta value in kWh between consecutive meter reports.<br /&gtMeter reports can also be sent as a result of polling.</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```10```.